Weekday Gospel Reflection

 Because of her age, Elizabeth should have been the one who received the attention of maternity.
 But Mary received praise because she believed in the new revelation.
 [45] Now, Elizabeth (and her son), too, believed because the Spirit acted.
 [41]

 Notice the themes of exaltation and humility.
 Through the figure of Elizabeth, Luke humbled the old tradition in a time that honored ancient revelation.
 Through the figure of Mary, he exalted the new revelation.
 Through the meeting, he bridged the old to the new.
 From this moment on, Luke would exalt Jesus and diminish John's role.
-For Luke, the time of Judaism had past; the time of Christianity had dawned.
+For Luke, the time of Judaism had passed; the time of Christianity had dawned.

 How do you cling to the old, yet welcome the new?
 How does that attitude affect your faith?